Varun-Patkar/varunpatkar/README.md

 ## 💡 Implementation Notes

 - The chatbot uses WebLLM to run AI directly in the browser without server calls
+- **Agentic Chat Features**:
+  - Implemented custom action parsing from LLM responses using the format: `[ACTION:type:data]`
+  - User confirmation UI for all agent actions to ensure control and transparency
+  - Context-aware theme toggling that understands current theme state
+  - Section-aware navigation that provides relevant information based on current view
+  - Form-filling capabilities that respect user privacy and require explicit approval
 - The theme transition uses a circular reveal effect for a smoother experience
 - The 3D model can be toggled off for performance on lower-end devices